 “For the sake of clarity, I am issuing this to explain the process the DA follows in selecting candidates.

 “Any member of the DA is welcome to make him- or herself available to represent the party in public representative bodies.
+The job of selecting candidates is the prerogative of provincial or regional electoral colleges whose members are democratically elected by the various provinces and regions.

 “Nominations as candidates were received from around the country and in the course of November of last year, these candidates were first vetted and then individually interviewed by regional or provincial electoral colleges.